Botanical Horror Reads: Where Beauty, Decay, and Darkness Take Root

 Botanical horror lives at the intersection of nature and nightmare, where ivy creeps a little too close, gardens conceal dark intentions, and the natural world feels sentient, watchful, and hungry.
 If you love your horror layered with moss, moonlight, and mystery, this subgenre delivers an eerie beauty that lingers long after the final page.

-This October, we're celebrating 13 botanical horror reads that entwine lush settings with creeping dread, perfect for autumn nights and readers who prefer their scares slow-burn and atmospheric.
+This October, we're celebrating 13 botanical horror reads that entwine lush settings with creeping dread, perfect for autumn nights and readers who prefer their scares slow-burning and atmospheric.

 What Is Botanical Horror?